Last Updated on November 12, 2022 by Audrey Scott

 Not a Technical Trail

-The Jyrgalan trek is not at all technical, meaning that you will not need any special equipment like crampons, ropes or other fittings.
+The Boz Uchuk Lakes trek is not at all technical, meaning that you will not need any special equipment like crampons, ropes or other fittings.
 There are some boulders to climb over and streams to cross, but nothing especially difficult.
 We did not carry walking sticks with us, but several others in our group did and appreciated having the extra stability going up and down hills.
 We highly recommend having a guide to navigate as the trail is not currently marked or signed.
-Instead, the general path of the Jyrgalan trek follows streams, valleys and shepherd paths.
+Instead, the general path of the Boz Uchuk Lakes trek follows streams, valleys and shepherd paths.

 Altitude and Steep Hills

-Weather and When to do the Jyrgalan Trek
+Weather and When to do Trekking in Jyrgalan Valley

 It's important to continue to drink water throughout the trek, especially since you'll hiking at altitude.
 Bring a refillable water bottle or carry a water bladder in your backpack so you always have at least one liter of water on you at all times.